-0. Services
+10. Services

 a.
-Pi ease tick which services are connected to your property and give details of the supplier:
+Pl lease tick which services are con ease tick which services are connected to your property and give details of the supplier:

-Services Connected Supplier
+Services

-Gas or liquid petroleum gas No
+Gas or liquid petroleum gas Yes Shell Energy

 Water mains or private water supply Yes Scottish Water

-Electricity Yes Scottish Power
+Electricity Yes Shell Energy

-Mains drainage Yes Scottish Water
+Mains drainage Yes Sco Scottish Wat Scottish Water

-Telephone Disconnected
+Telephone No (wiring in place) Was Plusnet

-Cable TV or satellite Cable TV available - not connected
+Cable TV or satellite Yes 2 FreeSat di shes

-Broadband Disconnected
+Broadband No (wiring in place)

-Is there a septic tank system a at your property?
-Yes

-If you have answered yes, plea 23 No
+b.
+Is there a septic tank system at your property?
+If you have answered yes, please answer the two questions below: ☐ Yes ☑ No

-(iv) Do you have appropriate septic tank?
+(iv) Do you have appropriate consents for the discharge from your septic tank?
 Yes No Don't Know

-(v) Do you have a mainten If you have answered yes, plea which you have a maintenance ☐ Yes ☐ No
+(v) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give details of the company with which you have a maintenance contract: ☐ Yes ☐ No